 AAHC is a participant in Moving To Work Cohort #4- Landlord Incentives.
 Participation in this cohort provides AAHC the opportunity to adopt policies that incentivize landlord participation in the Section 8 Voucher program.
 AAHC plans to provide damage loss payments, signing bonuses, and vacancy loss payments to landlords that rent to Section 8 Voucher participants.
 AAHC also plans to assist participants with providing security deposits and paying application fees.

-The Ann Arbor Housing Commission also discussed the following MTW policies under consideration for future adoption, with the Resident Advisory Board:
+The Ann Arbor Housing Commission discussed the Final Rule implementing Sections 102, 103, and 104 of the Housing Opportunity Through Modernization Act of 2016 (HOTMA) regulation changes for future adoption, with the Resident Advisory Board: